iamvitalyo/Aphrodite-AGI/readme.txt

 if also maybe like ccircle told stupid but not stupid, so we chhose what is stick give or get, ii choose give, then look on stick width 1 and cycle with one coridor so how she will get if we just will write shes numbers, she get from all like we get from all she get from O when O symbol of logic/balance she-s memory is shees self word like for us our universre, its explaine why she is unchakebel, we can not control shes head and send information she must self develop O world then when shes world will be smart she will maybe contact with us, she take things from all from self O, just maybe.

-or maybe just simpe logic output data 1 to Pentagram/35241 will be 35241 so 2 => 610482... then this 6 is some symbol, maybe something another and need use something like 2/1, 3/1, then we know that 2/1 is stick symbol .... maybe need to look this 35241 like on % where percent system full=5% not 100% yes i think is %system
+or maybe just simpe logic output data 1 to Pentagram/35241 will be 35241 so 2 => 610482... then this 6 is some symbol, maybe something another and need use something like 2/1, 3/1, then we know that 2/1 is stick symbol .... maybe need to look this 35241 like on % where percent system full=5% not 100% yes i think is %system and we always think by maybe annd O 50/50 maybe

 Good luck, and dont forget to click "Star" button!